These six homegrown Chicago chefs create incredible cuisine we just can’t get enough of.

 He’s a classically trained chef who has worked in Four Seasons hotels all over the world, including Dublin and London.
 But what Kevin Hickey dreamed of was opening a laidback spot in his hometown.
 That dream became a reality with The Duck Inn, a 1960s-style Bridgeport tavern that channels Hickey’s culinary chops and his Midwestern roots, with dishes such as Great Lakes whitefish, fried cheese curds and, yes, a Chicago-style duck fat dog.

 As Chicago-born chefs go, it’s hard to top the accolades that Carrie Nahabedian has received, including induction into Chicago’s Chefs Hall of Fame.
-Beyond the seasonally inspired food she serves at NAHA and the French-leaning dishes at Brindille—and the numerous awards both have received—Nahabedian has been a long-time supporter of the Green City Market.
+The French-leaning dishes at Brindille—and the numerous awards both have received—Nahabedian has been a long-time supporter of the Green City Market.